NATIONAL WEATHER SERVICE MARINE PRODUCTS VIA INTERNET

 and also made available via the Internet at Marine Radiofax Charts

 The National Weather Service also plans to make available marine forecast data in gridded and vector formats for display on electronic charts and use by other value-added applications.
 Graphics using these data are available via the Internet for most U.S. coastal areas.
-See Marine News - Gridded and Vector Data.
-Gridded forecast data for offshore and high seas areas are forthcoming.
+Gridded forecast data for offshore and high seas areas are in the process of becoming available.

 Also see Computer Generated